Glossary of printing terms

 Refers to the smallest of variations during the printing, trimming and binding of a print product.

 The separation of artwork into the four-colour, CMYK channels before printing.
-The layering of each colour on press producing the final represenation of the artwork onto paper.
+The layering of each colour on press producing the final representation of the artwork onto paper.

 Production